ipo-exe/zenith/principles.md

 ## LOOP
 **Launch, Observe, Optimize, Progress**

+**Equation**
+Improving = Learning

 **Explanation**
 Start first.
 Improve later.
-Deliver a working draft, observe its use, then refine only where it matters.
+Deliver a working minimal viable product, observe its use, then fine-tune only where it matters.
 Don’t perfect in isolation — respond to reality.
-Let feedback shape the path forward.
+Let natural feedback shape the path forward.
+Learn on the fly.

 **Implications**
 _Draft, then improve with purpose._
-- Begin with a working version and publish it early to gain momentum;
+- Begin with a working minimal viable product and publish it early to gain momentum;
 - Watch for real-world usage to guide refinement;
 - Fine-tune outputs that are visible or impactful;
 - Treat the first version as operational testing or benchmarking;